-Payment model, for example, a value-based payment model will incentivize focusing on outcomes, which can be impacted by health coaches and other team members
+Payment model; for example, a value-based payment model will incentivize focusing on outcomes, which can be affected by health coaches and other team members

 Availability of revenue from patient-centered medical home (PCMH) certification and/or pay-for-performance (CCM Code, Medicare Wellness Visits)